sergio-santiago/launchpad-shortcut-deck/README.md

 close all windows while keeping the app running, re-open a window, and finally quit each app listed in the `APPS` constant inside `tests/hammerspoon-integration.test.js`.
 You can edit that array to select which apps to test.
+This test now also checks live application state via `getState` to verify actions were applied successfully.

 > ⚠️ **Warning:** Running this test will actively open and close apps on your machine.